AndyFul/Hard_Configurator/README.md

 * non-NTFS USB storage device (FAT32 pendrive, FAT32 USB disk);
 * Memory Card;

-so the file does not have the proper Alternate Data Stream attached (Mark Of The Web).
+So the file does not have the proper Alternate Data Stream attached (Mark Of The Web).

-Hard_Configurator is based on Windows built-in security, so there is no need to turn off the program restrictions to install Windows Updates, Universal Applications from Windows Store, and perform system Scheduled Tasks.
+H_C is based on the Windows built-in security, so there is no need to turn off the program restrictions to install Windows Updates, Universal Applications from Windows Store, and perform system Scheduled Tasks.

 ## Contact: